U.S. conservatives stake claim to climate activism with Miami rally

 "An obsessive focus on innovation and policies which impose no costs on anyone are by definition policies that are not up to the task," said Jerry Taylor, the president of the Niskanen Center, a moderate think tank.

-ACC hopes there will soon be hundreds of climate-minded Republicans in Congress, up from dozens now, pointing to recent polls that show that younger Republicans are more open to curbing climate change than older ones.
+Backer hopes soon there will be hundreds of climate-minded Republicans in Congress, up from dozens now, pointing to recent polls that show that younger members of the party are more open to curbing climate change than older ones.

-Among Republican lawmakers expected to join the Miami rally are Representatives Carlos Giménez and Maria Salazar, both elected just in 2020.
+U.S. Representative Carlos Giménez of Florida, elected in 2020, and Miami Mayor Francis Suarez were among the Republicans who attended the rally.

-But for now staunch Republican support for the drilling and mining industries still looms over conservative efforts on climate.
+For now staunch Republican support for the drilling and mining industries still looms over conservative efforts on climate.
+A few older attendees at the rally held signs saying: "There is no climate crisis!"

 Taylor said small steps may be as far as the party can go at the moment given that many Republican lawmakers represent states with major fossil fuel industries.